Fake Nurse Gets 75 Months in Prison for Identity Theft and Fraud

 Finding Out the Prior Charges

-The facility performed a background check with fingerprints and found out that Gallarzo had prior convictions in Texas of practicing nursing with no license in 2014 and 2015.
+The facility performed a background check with fingerprints and found out that Gallarzo had prior convictions in Texas of practicing nursing without a license in 2014 and 2015.
 The FBI reported that her background check showed that she was "permanently excluded from working in a setting that provided direct services to a patient or resident of a nursing home, hospice facility or other similar facilities."

 Gallarzo had been convicted of five counts of falsifying medical records regarding health benefits and services while pretending to be a nurse in October 2015, according to the U.S. Attorney’s Office for the Southern District of Texas.
 These include,